In This Article

 How to Get to Dennis, MA

-- If you are traveling by car: Take US-6 (Mid-Cape Highway); Dennis is about 1.5 hours from Boston and 30 minutes from the Cape Cod Canal.
+- If you are traveling by car: Take US-6 (Mid-Cape Highway).
+The drive to Dennis took me 1.5 hours from Boston.

-- By Bus: Plymouth & Brockton Street Railway Co. offers regular service from Boston to Hyannis, with taxi or ride-share access to Dennis.
+- By Bus: Plymouth & Brockton Street Railway Co. offers regular service from Boston to Hyannis.
+From there, catch a taxi or ride-share to access to Dennis.

 Best Things to Do in Dennis, MA